stackyjoe/dynamick_cast/README.md

 # dynamick_cast
 Dynamick cast is a simple podcast subscription and playback application for the desktop.
-So far it compiles on FreeBSD 12 and Ubuntu 18.04.
+The current version of this has only been tested to build on FreeBSD, but it should build under Windows and most GNU/Linuxes without too much trouble.

 Uses the following libraries:
++ CMake build system
+    - Replaced previous QMake system.
++ Qt for the GUI.
+    - I am planning on modularizing the GUI component and adding Dear ImGui as another option.
+This is probably necessary to use Qt and maintain a BSD license.
+    - In the short term I intend to first create a pure virtual interface class to wrap the Qt GUI to make that easier.
++ SFML for Audio
+    - Still looking for alternatives.
+    - SFML does not formally MP3 support yet.
+For now I'm using someone's experimental SoundFileReader plugin for SFML.

-+ Audiere for audio handling.
+    - It has an optional Audiere audio backend.
-    - This is quite old and will need to be replaced.
-    - Likely I'll just wait until SFML adds mp3 support.
     - Bug: on Ubuntu the application needs to be run with padsp for audiere to find the OSS audio device.
-+ Boost libraries
++ Boost libraries for networking
+    - Currently this only uses Boost ASIO and Beast.
-    - I've only successfully built with versions 1.68 and higher.
+    - I've only built the current project with Boost version 1.75.
-    - In particular, on Ubuntu 18.04 to build the project you will have to manually build Boost libraries and install them, as the apt package is 1.65 (and last I tried it the build will fail).
+    - There is legacy code for XML parsing using ptree, but it wasn't very robust so I will likely get rid of it.
-+ PugiXML
++ PugiXML for XML parsing
-    - I did not remove the code to parse XML using Boost `property_tree`s.
-However they seem to work very inconsistently.
++ Function2
+    - I need a replacement for std::function that can handle move-only function-objects.